-- (a) Employer recognizes the B.C.
-Government and Service Employees' Union as the exclusive bargaining agent for all employees in the bargaining unit. - (b) The bargaining unit shall be comprised of all employees included in the bargaining unit as described in the certification dated: August 11, 2008, but shall not include the Manager and excluded employees.
+(a) Employer recognizes the B.C.
+Government and Service Employees' Union as the exclusive bargaining agent for all employees in the bargaining unit.

+(b) The bargaining unit shall be comprised of all employees at and from 280 Government Street, Duncan, BC, except the Manager of Sherwood House and chef.